veka0/lazurite/docs/index.md

 python -m pip install lazurite
 ```

+!!!tip "Optional GLSL validator"

+    If you install lazurite with a command:
+    ```sh
+    pip install lazurite[opengl]
+    ```
+    it will enable optional GLSL and ESSL shader validation capability when compiling materials.
+It will try to compile and verify resulting code via OpenGL API,
+    which will allow you to catch errors that you wouldn't see otherwise.

+    Note: this capability is not supported on Termux out of the box.

 ???warning "Termux installation error"

     If during Lazurite installation on Termux (Android) you encounter this error: